CSC207-UofT/course-project-bug-makers/phase0/crcCards/crcWalkThrough.md

 In this document, we will walk through the CRC cards.

 > Note that the CRC cards are organized into 4 main businesses of our application.
-The directory pathways are not the same as   our application file structure.
+The directory pathway may not reflect our file structure.